Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 ARAD 2.0 is designed to be durable.
 AI tools will continue to evolve, but the framework's core logic does not depend on any specific tool's capabilities.
 It depends on a set of principles about human learning that remain stable:

-The goal of ARAD 2.0 is not to eliminate AI from education.
-The goal is to ensure that when AI is present, human learning is still happening—visibly, substantively, and equitably.
-We are not trying to return to a pre-AI world.
-We are designing a better one: a world where students learn to think with AI while retaining the human capacities that matter most—judgment, creativity, ethical reasoning, metacognitive awareness, and the ability to know what they know and what they do not.
+The goal of ARAD 2.0 is to ensure that when AI is present, human learning is still happening: visibly, substantively, and equitably.
+We are designing a world where students learn to think with AI while retaining the human capacities that matter most, including judgment, creativity, ethical reasoning, metacognitive awareness, and the ability to know what they know and what they do not.

 Quick-Reference Decision Flowchart